yc930401/recommendation-engine-using-social-graph/report/proposal.md

 ## Section 3: About the Dataset

-This dataset will be retrieved from Foursquare through 2 methods.
+Our dataset will be retrieved from Foursquare through 2 methods.

 * **Foursqure API** - For users, venues and photos data
 * **Web Scraping** - For reviews, not available via the Foursquare API.